 Matrix Multiplication - Understanding the difference between the IDL # and ## operators requires an understanding of array layout.
-For a discussion of how the ordering of such data relates to IDL mathematics routines, see "Arrays and Matrices" in Chapter 22 of the Using IDL manual.
+For a discussion of how the ordering of such data relates to IDL mathematics routines, see "Manipulating Arrays" on page 332.

 1-D Subscripting Of Multidimensional Array - IDL allows you to index multidimensional arrays using a single 1-D subscript.
-For example, given a two dimensional 5x7 array, ARRAY[2,3] and ARRAY[17] refer to the same array element.
+For example, given a two dimensional 5x7 array, ARRAY [2,3] and ARRAY [17] refer to the same array element.
 Knowing this requires an understanding of the actual array layout in memory (d2\m + d1, or 3\5+2, which yields 17).